saidhanush27/saidhanush27/README.md

 ## <div align="center"> Glad to see you here!</div>
 🎓A final-year Computer Science Engineering student at Adhiyamaan College of Engineering, Hosur.
-Im a passionate and driven individual with a strong foundation in technology, web development, and software engineering.
+Im a passionate and driven individual with a strong foundation in technology, Full Stack web development, and software engineering.

 👨🏽‍💻Whether it's designing an intuitive UI or solving complex problems, I find joy in the challenge of continuous learning and innovation.
 I’m currently looking for opportunities in  software field, thrive in team environments, and contribute to projects that value hard work and collaboration. i am Skilled in Web Development and Design.